CardinalSys/CardinalSys/README.md

 Hi, I'm @KuhakuGDev and I'm a C# program and game developer.
 I'm the creator of the Rainbow Six Siege Tracker with reverse engineering for TinoRed on Cuba (its a intranet).
-I have on my github repositories some of my games prototipes in Unity.
+I have on my github repositories some of my games prototypes in Unity.

 Also I have knows of programming on Ren'py, C++ and Python.

-P.d: I speak three languages: english, spanish and italian.
+P.d: I speak: english, spanish and italian.

 <!---